heartListeners/heartListener/README.md

 Introduction

 Welcome to HeartListener Platform (hereinafter referred to as "HeartListener").
-HeartListener is provided and controlled by DREAMCRAFTER STUDIOS PTE.
-LTD. We respect and protect the personal information and privacy of all HeartListener users in accordance with the applicable privacy laws worldwide.
+HeartListener is provided and controlled by a developer(Valy).
+We respect and protect the personal information and privacy of all HeartListener users in accordance with the applicable privacy laws worldwide.

 To provide you with more accurate and personalized services as well as a more secure Internet environment, we have defined our principles for the collection/use/provision of your personal